Brian's Guide to

 SIGNS

-Germany has a comprehensive and uniform traffic sign system based on the Vienna Convention on Road Signs and Signals, which is used throughout Europe.
-All signs have standard shapes and colors and use easy-to-understand international pictograms and symbols.
+Germany has a comprehensive and uniform traffic sign system based on the Vienna Convention on Road Signs and Signals, which is used throughout Europe and in many other countries around the world.
+All signs have standard shapes and colors (see below) and use generally easy-to-understand international pictograms and symbols.
 The sign system had a complete overhaul in the early '90s to more closely conform with European standards and modernize the pictograms, and is updated every few years to address changing needs, new laws, and any shortcomings.

 Below, you will find a complete guide of German traffic signs with their official meaning and additional notes.
 These signs are from the official German traffic code and include all updates through 2022.